All CRMs have marketing automations but not all marketing automations are part of CRMs.

 CRMs also allow sales teams to work on two fronts, while a sales associate is providing one-on-one touches (follow-up calls, meet-ups, text conversations) and notating those efforts in the contact’s records, the warm lead may also be a part of a nurturing sequence or a marketing automation.

-A marketing automation, on the other hand, may be represented in a site pixel for tracking, a web form, social messages, or as a series of email, sms, and in some cases – automated call follow-ups that direct the potential lead to a call to action.
+A marketing automation, on the other hand, may be represented in a site pixel for tracking an action, a web form, social messages, or as a series of emails, texts, and in some cases – automated call follow-ups that direct the potential lead to a call to action.

 CRMs and Marketing automations work together to provide an all encompassing experience for an inquiry.

 The Marketing automation sets up the ability for the potential lead to inquire about services.

 Once inside the system, the automation may have tasks/duties to assign the lead to a sales associate for personal follow-ups.